2016 24 Hours of Le Mans: Daytime

 The weather at the start of the race were wet.
 The air temperature throughout the race ranged from 12.2 to 20.4 C and the track temperature between 13 and 32 C. 263,500 people attended the event.
 The French tricolour was waved at 15:00 Central European Summer Time (CEST) by actor Brad Pitt to start the race.
 Heavy rain fell on the circuit in the hour before the event started, forcing the race organisers to start it behind the safety car for the first time in history.
 During the reconnaissance lap, the Ford No. 66 GT was pushed into the garage after it lost gearbox pressure making it difficult to change gears.
 The safety car remained on the track for 53 minutes after which the cars were allowed to overtake when the track begun to dry.
 Jani maintained his pole position advantage heading into the first corner.
 Mike Conway's No. 6 Toyota tried unsuccessfully to pass Bernhard heading into Mulsanne corner, allowing Lotterer to attack him entering the Dunlop Bridge.
 The Audis passed the No. 5 Toyota of Sébastien Buemi for fourth and fifth.
 Conway overtook Bernhard on the way into the first Mulsanne Chicane for second and took the lead from Jani at the eighth lap's conclusion.

-Duval passed Bernhard for third place while Lotterer began a sequence of pit stops to change to dry compound tyres soon after.
+Duval passed Bernhard for third place while Lotterer began a sequence of pit stops to change to dry compound tyres soon after as the circuit began to dry.
 After the pit stops, Lotterer moved to the front of the race with Hartley in second and Duval third after both Toyotas had slow stops.
 Lotterer extended his advantage to seven seconds before entering the pit lane for an unscheduled stop.
 He was pushed into his garage for a change of turbocharger and repairs to his car's rear hydraulics system, promoting Hartley to the lead.
 Duval retook first by passing Hartley on the pit lane straight but lost the position to him at Mulsanne corner when a short rain shower fell.
 The LMP2 lead was taken by Roberto Merhi's No. 44 Manor at the start of the hour after he switched to the intermediate tyres during the first lap of competitive racing.
 In LMGTE Pro, Makowiecki's No. 92 Porsche was 13.8 seconds ahead of Richard Westbrook's No. 69 Ford.
 Westbrook eroded Makowiecki's advantage by going two seconds per lap faster than him.
 He took the class lead on the approach to Mulsanne Corner before the second hour was over.
 The battle for the outright lead continued to be a multi-car duel between representatives of the three manufacturers as they were separated by less than three seconds.
 This fluctuated due to the various levels of traffic.